omgnetwork/omgnetwork.github.io/docs/use-cases/exchange.md

 The OMG Network uses the UTXO-based model for keeping track of balances on its chain.
 Each transaction can have up to 4 UTXO as inputs and can create up to 4 UTXO as outputs.
 This means that depositing smaller amounts of funds will create UTXO of low value, and may cause potential issues during funds withdrawal due to the following:

 The first two outputs are used to cover the transferred value and transaction fee change, leaving only two outputs.
-Considering that it's very unlikely a user will withdraw the amount that equals to a single available UTXO value, there will be another change output created.
+Considering that it's very unlikely a user will withdraw the amount that equals a single available UTXO value, there will be another change output created.
 This means that the total number of UTXO you can use for a single withdrawal is 2.
 Therefore, it's recommended to check that your hot wallet has multiple UTXO of higher value during each withdrawal from an exchange.

 In general, we suggest every exchange client merge UTXO more frequently or even automate this process as a background service.
 Merge operations are free because they benefit the network.